tari-project/rfcs/src/RFC-0201_TariScript.md

 The [script signature] is a [CAPK signature]  using a combination of the output commitment private values
 \\( (v\_i \\, , \\, k\_i )\\) and [script private key] \\(k\_{Si}\\) to prove ownership thereof.
 It signs the script,
-the script input, [script public key] and the commitment.
+the script input, [script public key], and the commitment.

-For purposes of this RFC we denote the script signature terms as follows:
+For purposes of this RFC, we denote the script signature terms as follows:
 - \\( R_{SCi} \\) is the ephemeral commitment,
 - \\( R_{SPi} \\) is the ephemeral public key,
 - \\( a_{SCi} \\) and \\( b_{SCi} \\) are the first and second commitment signature scalars,